 However, as I was leaving the vista, I rounded a corner and came across a beautiful sky setting behind a series of trees.
 After searching for the perfect tree to photograph and pulling out a big zoom lens, I captured this lovely shot that is more reminiscent of Africa than of south-central PA.

 #8 – Light Up Night Fireworks in Pittsburgh

-The shortest of the three shows is shot from the roof of the old Horne’s Building right after they light the building’s famous corner Christmas tree.
-While this show is only a few minutes long, I was lucky enough to be able to capture this great shot of the fireworks celebrating the start of the holiday season.
+The shortest of the three shows is shot from the roof of the old Horne’s building right after they light the building’s family corner Christmas tree.
+While this show is only a few minutes long, I was lucky enough to be able to capture this great shot of the fireworks celebrating the holiday season.